colealanroberts-zz/hackfetch/README.md

 ```
 ##### `.getJobItems()`

-Returns an array ids for the top 500 job stories on HackerNews
+Returns an array ids for the top 500 job items on HackerNews

 Example
 ```javascript